shaundonmoyer/Final_Project/FracFocus.md

 #### Structure of the FracFouc Database

-Now that the database is retored and is located in the SSMS application, it is important to understand how the data is stored.
-Every disclosure in FracFoucs is composed of three different components all of which are stored in three different tables.
+Now that the database is restored and is located in the SSMS application, it is important to understand how the data is stored.
+Every disclosure in FracFocus is composed of three different components all of which are stored in three different tables.

 The tables are located on the left side of the SSMS application: